 High-interest payments can lead to debt

 When using a credit card, if you don’t pay back what you borrow each month, your provider will usually start charging you interest on the outstanding amount.
-Unless you are on a promotional interest rate, the interest rates on most credit cards are typically very expensive and can rack up fast – making it harder to pay down your balance.
+Unless you are on a promotional interest rate, the interest rates on most credit cards can be very expensive and rack up quickly – making it harder to pay down your balance.

 If used incorrectly, they can negatively impact your credit score

 Parts of your credit card activity will be documented in your credit report, including how many cards you have, your credit limit, and how many cash withdrawals you’ve made.
 Crucially, credit reports also record your repayment history for up to six years, which will cover any missed or late payments.
 Typical behaviour that can negatively affect your credit score includes withdrawing cash, missing or being late with your repayments, fully utilising your credit limits and only ever making minimum repayments.
-These are some of the behaviours that can negatively impact your credit score and make it harder to apply for credit in the future – such as with a mortgage application.
+These are some of the behaviours that can negatively impact your credit score and make it harder to apply for credit in the future.

 They can incur extra fees and charges